Trenton–Mercer Airport: Commercial service era

+In November 2016, Allegiant Air commenced service at Trenton, with flights between it and Orlando, Punta Gorda, and Tampa/St. Petersburg.
+However, Allegiant ended all service at the airport on April 29, 2018, leaving Frontier as the only commercial tenant.

 For many years, the county has planned to replace the outdated terminal at the airport.
 These plans have been opposed by residents along the flight path living in Ewing, Lawrence, Hopewell, and Pennington.
 Opposition has also been expressed in Pennsylvania among residents living along the flight path in Yardley and Lower Makefield.

 Ground transportation

-Mercer County has a variety of taxi cab companies that operate from the Trenton Transit Center, which services the Northeast Corridor via Amtrak, New Jersey Transit and SEPTA railroads.
+Mercer County has a variety of taxicab companies that operate from the Trenton Transit Center, which services the Northeast Corridor via Amtrak, New Jersey Transit and SEPTA railroads.